dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 :::image type="content" source="media/get-started/xamlpluscode1.png" alt-text="Screenshot of multiple controls on a page.":::

-However, while you can interact with the <xref:Microsoft.Maui.Controls.Slider> and `Button`, the UI isn't updated.
-The <xref:Microsoft.Maui.Controls.Slider> should cause the <xref:Microsoft.Maui.Controls.Label> to display the current value, and the `Button` should do something.
+However, while you can interact with the <xref:Microsoft.Maui.Controls.Slider> and <xref:Microsoft.Maui.Controls.Button>, the UI isn't updated.
+The <xref:Microsoft.Maui.Controls.Slider> should cause the <xref:Microsoft.Maui.Controls.Label> to display the current value, and the <xref:Microsoft.Maui.Controls.Button> should do something.

 Displaying a <xref:Microsoft.Maui.Controls.Slider> value using a <xref:Microsoft.Maui.Controls.Label> can be achieved entirely in XAML with a *data binding*.
 However, it's useful to see the code solution first.
-Even so, handling the `Button` click definitely requires code.
-This means that the code-behind file for `XamlPlusCodePage` must contain handlers for the `ValueChanged` event of the <xref:Microsoft.Maui.Controls.Slider> and the `Clicked` event of the `Button`:
+Even so, handling the <xref:Microsoft.Maui.Controls.Button> click definitely requires code.
+This means that the code-behind file for `XamlPlusCodePage` must contain handlers for the `ValueChanged` event of the <xref:Microsoft.Maui.Controls.Slider> and the `Clicked` event of the <xref:Microsoft.Maui.Controls.Button>:

 ```csharp
 namespace XamlSamples